 Gary Ibsen and Dagma Lacey

-Gary and Dagma are currently active in supporting numerous urban, school and community gardens world-wide with their TomatoFest Tomato Seed Donations Program in their effort to support bio-diversity, ensure that heirloom tomato varieties will be preserved, and to feed those in need.
-They remain a source of inspiration through their passion for sharing and practice of feeding people through sustainable organic gardening.
+Gary and Dagma are currently active in supporting numerous urban, school and community garden programs world-wide through TomatoFest Seed Donations Program, in their effort to support bio-diversity, ensure that heirloom tomato varieties will be preserved, and to feed those in need.

 Gary and Dagma are Co-Founders of the World Tomato Society a global community committed to cultivating, discovering, sharing, educating and preserving all things tomato, where Dagma also serves as Marketing Director.

 Together they enjoy their eight children and nine grandchildren.